tweedge/springcore-0day-en/README.md

 # springcore-0day-en
 The README from the ~~alleged~~ **appears confirmed!** 0day dropped on 2022-03-29 has been translated to English and cleaned up slightly to assist in your analysis and replication.

-This should also help alleviate confusion & conflation with othe Spring-related vulnerabilities.

 If you manage to create a demo application that folks could use to independently validate and deep-dive, please let me know via GitHub Issues so I can link it!

+**Please note that this is a different issue than CVE-2022-22963!
+Major cybersecurity news outlets, including ThreatPost, have gotten this fact wrong - and this is compounding confusion across other outlets and making triage much more difficult.**

 ## TL;DR